OlivierSohn/hamazed/BACKLOG.md

 - Server doesn't need to forward the request, the client continues by itself.
 This will avoid unproductive waits.

-- if after benchmarking, the random numbers generation is what is limiting in fastest (Size 8 18) (ComponentCount 1) 0.7 benchmark, then reuse random matrix by sliding rows / columns randomly

 - not sure if translations could be used in place of rotations (in a +1 rotation, the last element of the last column becomes the first element of the first column, maybe that's a problem